 Established by the Yorkshire Philosophical Society (YPS) in 1823, it houses about 42,000 volumes dating from 16th century to the present day.

-Individual books are available for research only if they have a record in our online catalogue, and an appointment has been made in advance with our curatorial team.
+Individual books are available for research only if they available on our online catalogue, and an appointment has been made in advance with our curatorial team.

 Our library reveals an amazing part of York’s history that many people don’t know about today.